 “[The suspect] comes into the store, tackles the clerk and takes a hidden amount of money,” said Colorado Springs Police Sgt.
 Robert Wilson.

-She told that she remembers the physical fight she got into with the robber when he tricked her in the store after pretending to be interested in buying some rolling papers.
+She told that she remembers the physical fight she got into with the robber.
+He tricked her into letting her into the store after asking to buy some rolling papers.

 “We kind of fought and we tussled.
 He was like ‘I don’t want to hurt you,’ and I was like, ‘Well just [expletive] leave’ and he was like ‘not without the money,'” said Keller.

 She said the robber made her open the register and made off with cash.
-Later that day she got called back into work to meet with the manager.
+Later that day, her manager called her back into work for a meeting.

 “They told me they were firing me because I had too much money in my drawer,” said Keller.